sriumcp/docs/docs/tutorials/abn/abn.md

 ??? note "Documentation for `values.yaml`"
     ```yaml
-    # name of the Kubernetes storage class used by the Iter8 service
+    # name of the Kubernetes StorageClass resource used by the Iter8 service
-    storageClassName: iter8
+    storageClassName: standard
     # this section specifies Iter8 configuration for A/B/n testing
-    abn:
+    apps:
-      # name of the service that is A/B testing using Iter8
+      # name of the app that is A/B testing using Iter8
       # choose a unique name
     - name: recommender
-      # namespace of the service
+      # namespace of the app
       namespace: test
-      # a service must always have a stable version; it may have multiple candidate versions
+      # an app must always have a stable version; it may have multiple candidate versions
-      # the current stable version is served by track 1;
+      # the current stable version is served by version 1;
-      # candidate versions are served by the other tracks
+      # candidate versions are served by the other versions
-      tracks:
+      versions:
-        # users are split across tracks in proportion to their weights
+        # users are split across versions in proportion to version weights
         # weights must be positive (default 1)
       - weight: 3
-        # each track can have multiple resources associated with it
+        # each version can have multiple resources associated with it
         resources:
           # name of the resource
         - name: recommender-stable